 Prices in most areas enjoyed another year of gains.
 The overall average sale price of a home in central Ohio rose 5.1 percent to $183,099 for the year.
 Moreover, this is 2.9 percent higher than the average home sale price of $177,078 in 2005 during the height of the housing boom.

-Central Ohio homes sold for 94.0 percent of the original list price during 2014.
-More importantly, homes sold for 96.9 percent of last list price.
+Central Ohio homes sold for 94.0 percent of the original list price in 2014.
+More importantly, homes sold for 96.9 percent of the last list price.

 “Pricing your home right from the start is the key to a timely transaction,” said Shiflet.
 “My advice is to pay attention to the comparable sales and follow the advice of your real estate professional.”

 In almost every community, foreclosure and short sale activity is declining and is near multi-year lows.
-That’s a good thing, since these distressed product types sell at a steep discount to their traditional counterparts.
-In 2014, the percentage of closed sales that were either foreclosure or short sale fell 37.6 percent to 16.4 percent.
+That’s a good thing since these distressed product types sell at a steep discount to their traditional counterparts.
+In 2014, the percentage of closed sales that were either foreclosure or short sales fell from 37.6 percent to 16.4 percent.